flutter/website/src/development/tools/ide/android-studio.md

 ---
-title: Developing Flutter apps using Android Studio / IntelliJ
+long-title: Developing Flutter apps using Android Studio / IntelliJ # Not currently used
+title: Android Studio / IntelliJ
 description: How to develop Flutter apps in Android Studio or other IntelliJ products.
 ---